 Kennel cough, which is an upper respiratory infection in dogs similar to a human cold, is not a core vaccine.
 It's recommended for dogs that spend a lot of time with other dogs, for example in kennels.

-The cost of puppy vaccinations (first and second round of vaccinations)
+The cost of puppy vaccinations in the UK

-In Britain, we found that the average cost of the primary puppy vaccination package (including both sets of injections) is £68.
-Most vets didn't offer the kennel cough vaccine as part of this package.
-If kennel cough is included in the package, the average cost is £78.
+We found that the average cost of the primary puppy vaccination package in Britain (including both sets of injections) is £102.31.
+That’s 7% higher than the average cost a year ago.

 The cost of annual dog booster vaccinations in Britain

-In Britain, we found that the average cost for an annual booster for dogs is £47.
+We found that the average cost for an annual booster for dogs is £69.23.
 That price doesn’t include the kennel cough vaccination.
-With kennel cough included, the average cost of a booster is £64.
+With kennel cough included, the average cost of a booster is £105.54, which saves about £18 on getting the booster and kennel cough vaccine separately.

-The most and least expensive counties for annual dog booster vaccinations
+The most and least expensive areas in the UK for annual dog booster vaccinations

 If your dog has missed their annual vaccinations, you can expect to pay for a course of primary vaccines to catch them back up again.
 The price will depend on the clinic and you should always check with your local vet on the right thing to do for your particular circumstances.